Climate-CAFE/Climate-CAFE.github.io/handbook/tutorial.md

 ![](./imgs/add_data_button.png)
    - Select "Add Data" and then "New Dataset" to start your contribution.
-   - Before filling out the required metadata, confirm that you are contributing to the CAFE Collection by ensuring the Host Dataverse is "Climate Change and Health Research Coordinating Center (CAFE) Collection" and the Dataset Template is "CAFE Dataverse Deposit Template"
+   - Before filling out the required metadata, confirm that you are contributing to the CAFE Collection by ensuring the Host Dataverse is "CAFE Research Coordinating Center for Health and Extreme Weather Collection" and the Dataset Template is "CAFE Dataverse Deposit Template"

 ![](./imgs/add_to_cafe_collection.png)